 Reading labels is a life skill.
 Something I feel should be taught in schools.
-Unfortunately, though it is not and I feel like that is extremely empowering to know so you can make an educated decision on what to put into your body.
-It’s truly eye-opening how many chemicals and questionable ingredients make it into our food supply.
-Modern life demands we reach for convenience and packaged foods and reading nutrition labels is more important now than ever!
-Today I thought I would share some common offenders.
-Let’s dive in!
+Unfortunately, though it is not, I think that knowing this is extremely empowering, allowing you to make an educated decision about what to put into your body.
+It’s truly eye-opening to see how many chemicals and questionable ingredients make their way into our food supply.

 CAFFEINE

 An addictive stimulant.
 Found in gums, soft drinks, diet pills, and pain relievers.
-It is naturally occurring in coffee, cocoa, and tea. an excessive amount of caffeine is not good as it excretes calcium from the bones and can cause osteoporosis and infertility.
+It is naturally occurring in coffee, cocoa, and tea.
+An excessive amount of caffeine is not good as it excretes calcium from the bones and can cause osteoporosis and infertility.

 GENETICALLY MODIFIED ORGANISMS